TalMaIka/AlertNotify/README.md

 2. The tool will start monitoring for new incidents.
 When an incident is detected, a pop-up notification will appear with the details.

-Update these variables in the `airalert.py` script as needed.